w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

 ## Highlow {: #Highlow}

-The `/highlow` command lets you guess if the number is higher or lower.
+The `/highlow` command asks you to guess if a hidden number is higher or lower than a hint you are given.
 If you're right, you get coins as a reward.
-If you are right, you get something.
 You cannot die or lose anything doing this command, and it is simply a chance to earn coins.

 <center>